narenranjit/chandrian-theme/README.md

     * element selectors,
     * class-based / ID selectors
     * attribute selectors
+    * pseduo-elements / pseduo-classes
 - Mis-spelled elements / id-selectors that you forgot the leading '#' for are highlighted in red.

-- Different colors for pseudo-elements and pseduo-classes (:hover, :visited etc)
 - Known attribute values (relative / block etc.) are colored while unknown ones are not (position vs positon), to help catch typos.
 - Known property-names (color / margin etc.) are colored while unknown ones are not (colour / magrin), to help catch typos.

-- All color-related definitions are shown in white.
+- All color definitions are shown in white.
 I recommend turning on VS Code's color preview so you can visually see the color next to it's name.

 - Vendor prefixes are 'noise' and are muted
 - Obsolete properties are shown as errors
 - Semicolons, colons are all language noise and are muted

 ## JSON Features: